 Each week there will be a quiz posted on the blog.
 Quizzes are open book!
-Students should email the answers to each week's quiz, with the subject header BRITISH LITERATURE QUIZ READING PERIOD X, by 7pm Monday.
+Students should email the answers to each week's quiz, with the subject header ANCIENT LITERATURE QUIZ READING PERIOD X, by 7pm Monday.
 Grades will be given out of ten possible points for ten possible correct answers with occasional bonuses possible.

 Each week a creative assignment will be given, connected to the week's reading or a related historical topic.
 Students will post their completed assignments to the Google+ Community, and will comment on each other's assignments.
 Grades will be assigned according to effort on the assignment and also communication with other students.

 Each week a writing assignment will be given, connected to the week's reading or a related historical topic.
 Students will post their completed assignments to the Google+ Community, and will comment on each other's assignments.
 Grades will be assigned according to effort on the assignment and also communication with other students.
 Students will also submit the writing assignment on paper in Thursday's class, for my comments.Paper

 In the fall semester, we will be working on a 2000 word persuasive essay, and in the spring semester we will be working on a 2000 word rhetorical analysis of a piece of expository writing.
 Details and deadlines will appear on a separate page.